 Receipts with Billing

-To automatically send receipts, ensure that the customer’s
+To automatically send receipts, set the customer’s

 After payment, the Hosted Invoice Page includes a link to a receipt that a customer can download for their own records.